emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 A workflow handler is an OSGi component that registers itself to the OSGi service registry as responsible for handling workflow status changes on defined model entities.
 For updating the workflow status, first create the actual worker method in the local service.
 This method should also sync the `visible` field of entity's Asset resource.

-Open the class <code>com.liferay.training.gradebook.service.impl.AssignmentLocalServiceImpl</code> in the *gradebook-service* module.
+Open the class `com.liferay.training.gradebook.service.impl.AssignmentLocalServiceImpl` in the *gradebook-service* module.
 Implement a new `updateStatus()` method.
 When you're done, organize the missing imports and rebuild the service.

 ```java
 public Assignment updateStatus(